 Skip to main content

-Run Block Producing Node on Devnet
+Run Block Producing Node

 This guide is intended for setting up block producer nodes on Mina Devnet only.
 Do not use this guide for Mina Mainnet until necessary security audits are complete.